Diatrus/openssl-osx-ca/README.md

 an openssl style CA pem with the certificates found in the OSX Keychain(s).

-The original name is now a misnomer, as the software will manage certificate bundles for both openssl and libressl installed under Homebrew.
+The original name is now a misnomer, as the software will manage certificate bundles for openssl installed under APT.

 The Makefile contains a target called `osx-ca-certs` that acts a lot like `security export -t certs -p`, except that it does not dump certificates that